 “When the student is ready, the teacher will appear” – Sri Swami Satchidananda

 Satya Yoga is a cozy little studio nestled in the heart of the cobblestoned Freemason neighborhood of Norfolk.
 Our name, Satya, means truth or truthfulness in Sanskrit, and is one of the five yamas, which are essentially codes of yogic conduct as outlined in the Yoga Sutra of Patanjali, and the first of the Eight Limbs of yoga (essentially, guidelines on how to live a meaningful and purposeful life).
-We are dedicated to the idea that if you live a life established in truthfulness, truth will follow you.
+We are dedicated to seeking truth through our practice: practicing satya means being truthful in our feelings, thoughts, words, and deeds.
+It means being honest with ourselves and with others.
 How does this translate to the practice of yoga?
+We encourage you to assess yourself honestly, work at your own level: a pose is too expensive if bought by selling satya and ahimsa.
 If you always practice from a place of good intention and ahimsa, or non-harming, with love and compassion, both for others and for yourself, then you are not only practicing satya, but you are truly practicing and living your yoga.

 “If we are true yogis for just one day, we will be transformed and want more of it.
 It’s contagious, just like any other habit” – Sri Swami Satchidananda, in verse 2.36 of his translation of the Yoga Sutras of Patanjali